Paris in the 18th century: Paris under Louis XV

 Immediately following the death of Louis XIV, his nephew, Philippe d'Orléans, manoeuvered the Parlement into breaking the King's will and naming him the Regent for the five-year-old king Louis XV.
 On 12 September, the Regent had the child King brought to the Palais de Justice to ratify his Regency, and then to the Château de Vincennes.
 On 30 December, the young King was installed in the Tuileries Palace, while the Regent took up residence in his family's palace, the Palais Royal, the former Palais-Cardinal of Cardinal Richelieu.

 Under the Regent, the pleasures and amusements forbidden in Paris during the last years of Louis XIV were resumed.
-The Comédie-Italienne theater company had been banned from Paris in 1697 for presenting a thinly disguised satire about the King's wife, Madame de Maintenon, called La Fausse Prude.
+The Comédie-Italienne theatre company had been banned from Paris in 1697 for presenting a thinly disguised satire about the King's wife, Madame de Maintenon, called La Fausse Prude.
 The Regent invited the company back and that they perform at the Palais-Royal on 18 May 1716.
 The company moved to their own stage, the Théâtre-Italien in the Hôtel de Bourgogne, where they performed in his presence on 1 June 1716.
 In November 1716, the pleasure-loving Regent brought back another Paris amusement, the masked balls; these were held three times a week at the opera hall of the Palais-Royal.
 Masks were obligatory; a high admission charge of four livres kept out undesirable guests.

 The young King was educated in Paris under the guidance of the Regent.
 He played on the terrace of the Tuileries Garden, had his own private zoo, and a room filled with scientific instruments telescopes, microscopes, compasses, mirrors, and models of the planets, where he was instructed by members of the Academy of Sciences.
 A printing press was installed in the palace for him to learn typography.
 He was taken hunting in the Bois de Boulogne and the Bois de Vincennes.
 In 1720, and 1721, when he was just ten, the young King himself danced before for the court and public in ballet performances in the Salle des Machines of the Tuileries Palace.

 The Regent also made an important contribution to the intellectual life of Paris.
 In 1719, he moved the Royal library to the Hôtel de Nevers near the Palais-Royal, where it eventually became the Bibliothèque nationale de France (National Library of France).
 The king and government remained in Paris for seven years.